sorilee/sorilee.github.io/_posts/notes/2020-06-03-materials-on-logic-and-theorem-proving.md

 author: Sori Lee
 ---

-# Introductory materials on logic and theorem proving
+# Materials on logic and theorem proving

 Upon the request of a colleague, I list up some introductory materials on logic (and some also on theorem proving).
 The choice is very personal.